Honor the Heroes of the Game, Preserve Its History, Promote Its Values & Celebrate Excellence Everywhere

 Along our journey, I came to know members of the media who helped our game grow, people such as Peter King, Jarrett Bell, John Clayton, John McClain, Chris Mortensen, Charean Williams.

 I also want to make a special mention of Rick "Goose" Gosselin, one of the greatest writers to ever cover the National Football League in any era.
 I wouldn't be here without him.

 One of the persons who has been so special in my life and who loves this game more than anyone I've ever known is John Madden.
 There's no man I respect more for his love of this sport.
 His belief in the virtues of what football stands for, no one believes it more than John Madden.

-John was enshrined here in the Hall of Hall in 2006.
+John was enshrined here in the Hall of Fame in 2006.
 On that day, as he always did, John held his audience in the palm of his hand.
-He talked about how when they turn out the lights tonight in the hall, the busts talk to each other.
+He talked about how when they turn out the lights tonight in the Hall, the busts talk to each other.
 Many of you may remember it.

-In our division, the NFC East, we have John Mara, (inaudible).
+In our division, the NFC East, we have John Mara.
+We have the Tisches.
 We have people like Dan Snyder, brilliant.
-We have guys really that have a great, great vision for the future of this game.
+We have guys, really, that have a great, great vision for the future of this game.

 Oh, we have challenges.
 We're facing them head on.
 We're embracing the future.
 We're not afraid.
 The game is too great.
 It will sustain and thrive for generations to come.
 God willing, I'm going to try to be right in the middle of it all, stirring it up, making sure we stay on top if we can.